Diethood » Recipes » Dinner Recipes » Beef Recipes » How to Cook Filet Mignon (Grill or Oven)

 Filet mignon is my ultimate treat meal.
-Give it to me for my birthday, Valentine’s Day (or any date night, really), anniversary… But, I’m a smidge embarrassed to admit that for years I was a little too intimidated to try it at home.
-I mean, they’re expensive – and what if I had a major fail?
+Give it to me for my birthday, Valentine’s Day, date night, or anniversary… But I’m a smidge embarrassed to admit that for years, I was a little too intimidated to try it at home.
+I mean, they’re expensive—and what if I had a major fail?
+Well, all I can say is YOLO!

 Why You’ll Love This Filet Mignon Recipe